tianshengs/tianshengs.github.io/twitter_article.md

 migration can be developed and mobility trends can be identified long before any official documents.

 ### Replicability and reproducability
-Although the authors provided a very detailed information about how they selected data, I think it may be hard to completely reproduce their result given that the face recognition technology may prouce slightly different results each time.Yet, I think that the research is highly replicable.
+Although the authors provided a very detailed information about how they selected data, I think it may be hard to completely reproduce their result given that the face recognition technology may prouce slightly different results each time.Yet, I think that the research can be replicable.
 We can easily use the same method to do some research of, for example, Chinese or Tanzanian twitter users, and get some demographic information of the twitter users.